ayush-vatsal/Ayush863/README.md

 - 👋 Hi, I’m Ayush
 - 👀 I’m interested in Quantum Computing, Deep Learning and a few other things
 - 🌱 I’m currently learning Quantum Machine Learning along with my Undergrad in Electronics
-- 💞️ I’m looking to collaborate on QC/QML projects
+- 💞️ looking to collaborate on QC/QML projects
 - 📫 Drop me a mail on ayushvatsal04@gmail.com

 <!---